 In 350m continue along the field edge where the track turns left into a wood.
 In the corner of the field follow the footpath into the trees.
 At a four-way junction keep ahead onto a forest track which swings left up a slope, then curves back to the right.
 Simply follow this bridleway through the estate woodland for 1 km, going straight ahead at all path crossings; there might be a few muddy patches but these are easily skirted around on side paths.

-At the far side of the wood you leave the Angmering Park Estate and continue on the bridleway between farm fields, with the spire of Patching church visible down the hill to your right.
-In 350m turn right at a signposted path junction, a clear broad path down across the field heading directly towards Highdown Hill, 2½ km away.
+At the far side of the wood you leave the Angmering Park Estate and continue on the bridleway between large farm fields, with the spire of Patching church visible down the hill to your right.
+Halfway along this field turn right at a signposted path junction, a clear broad path down across the field heading directly towards Highdown Hill, 2½ km away.

-The footpath passes to the right of the churchyard (but with no way in) so you need to go past it to a path junction by the buildings of Patching Farm.
-Turn left onto a lane curving round to the right between the farm buildings and the parish church of St John the Divine4, which is worth a quick visit.
+The footpath passes to the right of the church, but there is no way to cut through the churchyard.
+Go down to a footpath junction by the buildings of Patching Farm and turn left onto a lane curving round to the right.
+This passes between the farm buildings and the parish church of St John the Divine4, which is worth a quick visit.

 Head south briefly on The Street and turn left onto Coldharbour Lane.
 Turn right onto a footpath going across a field and then along the edge of a meadow.
 Go past Patching Pond to the pub on Arundel Road.

 At the end of the farm lane turn right onto the road running through the village (The Street).
 In 100m turn left and go along Coldharbour Lane for 150m, then turn right into a small (no-)parking area in front of some houses.
 Take a grassy track to the right of these houses and immediately veer left on a short path through the undergrowth into the top of a large farm field.